House of Lords, 2009

-Also Lord Rodger commented that that though the Guidance said it is ‘likely’ that an event will happen if it is more probable than not that it will, there was no reasoning “and, in any event, while the Guidance can helpfully illustrate the way that a provision may work in practice, it cannot be regarded as an authority on a point of statutory interpretation.
-I would therefore put it on one side.” (para 36).
+Also Lord Rodger commented that although the Guidance said it is ‘likely’ that an event will happen if it is more probable than not that it will, there was no reasoning “and, in any event, while the Guidance can helpfully illustrate the way that a provision may work in practice, it cannot be regarded as an authority on a point of statutory interpretation.
+I would therefore put it on one side” (para 36).

 Voice management regime, and adverse effect

 The voice management regime involved “sipping water throughout the day to counteract dry, warm and sometimes smoky environments, increasing humidity, ceasing throat clearing, avoiding certain foods and liquids which affect the voice adversely, reducing the length of telephone calls and staggering them, trying not to shout or raise the voice over distance or above other noise, turning off or moving away from background noise, refraining from singing and humming, resting the voice at key points throughout the day especially when it had been heavily used or had deteriorated, avoiding passive smoking, exercising regularly to improve breath support and overall well-being, and taking time to relax.” (para 57, House of Lords judgment).